simple-login/website/content/security.md

 layout: "single_markdown"
 ---

 Keeping your data safe and secure is a huge responsibility and a top priority for us at SimpleLogin.
-Here's how we make the magic happen.

 ---